 Once your image is built and tested we can push it to a remote repository so that it becomes available to providers within the Golem network.

 For the sake of simplicity, we're currently using a freely-accessible repository that everybody can push into without any special requirements.
+This repository is managed by Golem Factory.

 This is likely to change in the future, making it decentralized and adding an appropriate block-listing mechanism.